 #nullable restore annotations: Restores the annotation warning context to the project settings.

-By default, nullable annotation and warning contexts are disabled.
+By default, nullable annotation and warning contexts are disabled, including new projects.
 That means that your existing code compiles without changes and without generating any new warnings.

 Nullable annotation context